- Difficulty Registering the MPC Key 61

 If you have confirmed that your MPC software and firmware versions are the same and that your drivers are installed correctly, there are still troubleshooting steps that can be performed!
 At its core, the MPC Key 61 is a MIDI controller.
 We have several troubleshooting guides for MIDI controllers, which are linked below!

 The MPC Key 61 Firmware Updater is a standalone program that exists within the inMusic Software Manager, found in your inMusic account at www.akaipro.com.
 Before running this firmware installer, ensure that your device drivers are up to date.
 From there, download the MPC firmware updater and select install from the window below.

 Once installed, launch the firmware updater program and connect your MPC Key 61 to your computer.
 Please note that only firmware updaters downloaded through the MPC Key 61 software installer should be used to update your device.
 These instructions should be followed with each MPC Key 61 firmware version that is released.

-You can get this serial number in your account by selecting Get Serial to the right of your MPC Studio 2 Software Installer in your Akai Pro account.
+You can get this serial number in your account by selecting Get Serial to the right of your MPC 2 Desktop Software in your Akai Pro account.
 The MPC 2.0 software uses the iLok License Management system to authorize the software.
 Prior to launching your MPC 2.0 software for the first time, be sure to install the latest version of the iLok License Manager, found here.

 Once installed, you can open the iLok License Manager and either create or log in to your existing iLok Account.
 Select the icon in the image below, and enter the 30-Digit Activation Code from your account.
 Follow the steps that appear in the prompt to redeem this license to your account.